What Is a Math Video Explainer App?

 Who They're For

-- Students who feel stuck and want a tutor-style walkthrough
+- Students who need a tutor-style walkthrough for tough questions

 Why We Love Them